anhenderson1/ECE-143-Group-13-Project-/README.md

 This will:

    Load and preprocess the dataset

    Perform data quality checks

    Generate key EDA plots

    Train both full and compact Random Forest models

    Print accuracy, classification reports, and a sample prediction

 5. To view all visualizations

    Open the notebook:

    jupyter notebook notebook/lifestyle_datamining.ipynb

    Third-Party Modules Used

    These modules must be installed before running the project:

 Data Handling

    - pandas

    - numpy

 Machine Learning

    - Visualization

    - matplotlib

    - seaborn

 Notebook Interface

    - jupyter

-(Optional, depending on your work):

-shap (if used for explainability)
+   - shap